Nine Principles of Practicing Patience

 Increases personal power ~ Reduces stress ~ Improves relationships

 Having an attitude of patience increases personal power because you are not giving away control of the stressful situation to a person or to the problem.
 You then have the energy and persistence to continue forward.
 You are not derailed by challenges that spring up; you can move ahead and create great things, even when things are not going your way.
 This sense of resiliency in day-to-day living greatly reduces stress.
-Being patient enables optimal physical and emotional heath.
-It lowers blood pressure, keeps your heart healthy and aids in maintaining a strong immune system.
-When you first feel the intensity of anger, aggravation or any potentially dangerous emotion, stop.
+Being patient enables optimal physical and emotional health.
+It lowers blood pressure, keeps your heart healthy, and aids in maintaining a strong immune system.
+When you first feel the intensity of anger, aggravation, or any potentially dangerous emotion, stop.
 Take a breath.
 Count to ten.
-Having a life with less stress benefits all parts of your life–relationships included.
+Having a life with less stress benefits all parts of your life –relationships included.
 Practicing patience in any relationship (with your family, neighbors, friends, in-laws, or co-workers) means you are not derailed by mishaps or misunderstanding.
-You are also resourceful of time and can utilize the time wasted from anxiously waiting, to spending it on other useful tasks–such as you!
+You are also resourceful of time and can utilize the time wasted from anxiously waiting, to spending it on other useful tasks – such as you!

 In sum, intentionally practicing patience will allow you to cope with uncertainty, imperfection, and disappointments from others.
 You will also have a calm presence when you are patient.
 This can be a great source of encouragement and witness to renewed possibilities for others as well.
 Being patient is fundamental for successful living, for greater happiness, and for effective problem-solving.
 The “lemons” of life will come.
 What will be your response?

 If you have found it difficult to practice patience or maintain peace of mind, Centerstone is here to help.
 Call us at 1-877-HOPE123 (877-467-3123) or visit centerstone.org/connect-with-us/ to get connected with care.